Dried mushrooms intensify the rich flavour of this simple and delicious creamy mushroom soup. A cook-ahead starter the family will love.

 Cream of mushroom soup

-Put the dried mushrooms in a measuring jug and pour over boiling water to the 250ml line.
+Put the dried mushrooms in a measuring jug and pour over boiling water to the 250ml (just over 1 cup) line.
 Leave to soak for 20 minutes.

 Meanwhile, prepare the rest of the ingredients: Peel and finely chop the onions, peel and crush the garlic, and slice the mushrooms.